koupleless/koupleless/samples/springboot-samples/web/tomcat/README.md

 At this time, the request is sent to the base application and needs to be forwarded.

+**It is temporarily necessary to install the latest "sofa-ark" of the master branch, which is expected to be available in "sofa-ark" version 2.2.8**

 First, in the application.properties file, configure the path of the forward file, such as:

 ```properties